As women move into perimenopause, they begin to experience

 Key tip: Spot-treat a breakout with a paste made

 from turmeric, which is naturally antibiotic and antibacterial.
 Use ¼ teaspoon of

 turmeric powder with a little water and carefully apply it to blemishes with a cotton

-5. Lower libido is a subtle and gradual effect
+5. Lower libido is a subtle and gradual effect of

-are in a relationship, this can have dire consequences.
+relationship, this can have dire consequences.